Pest Control for Rodents

 Weekly Pest Control Deals

-Kness Ketch All Rat Mouse Trap Repeater Live Trap Catch All Rodent Catchall A+++
+Kness Ketch All Rat Mouse Trap Repeater Live Trap Catchall Rodent up to 10 Mice

 The contents of a bait station contain toxic chemicals which are used in conjunction with a lure to entice pests into the station to die.
 This allows you to control the extermination process and place the bait station in an area of known pest activity.
 They may also be used as a preventative action and should be checked regularly to ensure remains do not decompose.
 Both the bait station and the remains of the pest are toxic if consumed.
 You should always wash your hands after installing a bait station and always keep unused bait stations out of the reach of small children and animals.Trapping mice is effective method for small mice infestations.
 This method is definitely the greenest method.
 You don't need to worry about poison nor a decaying carcass smell.